Step 1 Turn the washing machine on. Use only hot water for the dye job. Add enough water for the clothes to fit comfortably in the machine.

 I have dyed curtains in my Whirlpool frontloader:

 It's best to put the dye in the machine first and move the drum back and forth so that it drops throught the holes in drum; this prevents the item 'spotting', then add some water from a jug.
+Put in item to be dyed and perform a hot wash as recommended on dye packet.
+Clean your washer afterward as kffrmw88 states.

 I have a front loading washing machine.
 I used to dye things in a top loading one.
 The material in question is too large for a pot.
 How do you use the dye in a front loading machine?
 The water does not come in till all the material is in it and it is weighed and then the water comes into it.